peytoncordero/DRI25/command-line.md

         description: The Odin Project is an open learning resource.
 The Command Line Basics lessons include a number of projects for people interested in learning about the Command Line.
         link: https://www.theodinproject.com/lessons/foundations-command-line-basics
     - Awesome Bash:
-        description: a curated list of useful Bash scripts and resources
+        description: A curated list of useful Bash scripts and resources
         link: https://github.com/awesome-lists/awesome-bash
 ---